Expressive Prompting: Improving Emotion Intensity and Speaker Consistency in Zero-Shot TTS: Introduction

 \section{Introduction}

-In recent years, language models (LMs) like GPT\cite{radford2018improving} have achieved significant success in the field of Natural language processing.
-Inspired by this, LMs have also become a mainstream framework in the speech synthesis domain, exemplified by systems like VALL-E\cite{wang2023neural} and SPEARTTS\cite{kharitonov2023speak}.
-The quality of synthesized speech has now reached a level comparable to human speech.
-LM-based TTS systems utilize neural audio codecs \cite{hsu2021hubert,qiang2024learning,defossez2022high,du2024cosyvoice} to convert speech into discrete tokens, which encapsulate extensive information about the speech.
-These systems then employ a language model architecture to autoregressively generate subsequent speech tokens.
-Existing LM-based TTS models implement incontext learning capabilities.
+In recent years, speech synthesis technology has made remarkable progress, with the quality of synthesized speech continuously improving.
+The GPT model~\cite{radford2018improving} has achieved great success in the field of natural language processing.
+Inspired by this, language models have gradually been introduced into the field of speech synthesis and have become the mainstream framework paradigm~\cite{seedtts,wang2023neural,wang2023viola,du2024cosyvoice}.
+The quality of synthesized speech has progressively reached a level comparable to that of human speech.
+LM-based TTS systems utilize neural audio codecs~\cite{hsu2021hubert,qiang2024learning,defossez2022high,du2024cosyvoice} to convert speech into discrete tokens, which encapsulate extensive information about the speech.
+These systems then employ a language model architecture to generate subsequent speech tokens autoregressively.
+Existing LM-based TTS models implement in-context learning capabilities.

-Current LM-based TTS methods\cite{rubenstein2023audiopalm,wang2023viola,du2024cosyvoice} employ autoregressive generation to produce subsequent tokens from input prompts and text.
+Current LM-based TTS methods~\cite{wang2023viola,du2024cosyvoice} employ autoregressive generation to produce subsequent tokens from input prompts and text.
 These advanced TTS methods achieve zero-shot voice cloning with just a few seconds of prompt speech.
-However, the quality of the prompts significantly influences the generated speech output, impacting aspects such as timbre, perceptual quality, and emotional expression \cite{kojima2022large, JMLR:v25:23-0870}.
+However, the quality of the prompts significantly influences the generated speech output, impacting aspects such as timbre, perceptual quality, and emotional expression~\cite{kojima2022large, JMLR:v25:23-0870}.